polowis/git-playground/README.md

 ### ✨ Features

 - 🖥️ Built-in terminal for basic UNIX and Git commands
-- 📁 Folder tree for visual file navigation
+- 📁 File tree for visual file navigation
 - 🌳 Git commit tree visualization to see your project's history grow
 - 📝 Guided tutorials with checkpoints to help you stay on track
 - 💻 Integrated code editor for editing files directly